-Several of the reports suggested that this is a new trial, running for 20 years and being the longest of its kind.
+Several of the reports made reference to a "new trial", running for 20 years and being the longest of its kind.
 In fact, the study they are referring to is WOSCOPS and this study was completed in 1995!

 The WOSCOPS study included 6,595 men in the West of Scotland, with high cholesterol levels.
 During this five year study, 1.7% of people who were given the placebo died of heart disease, compared with 1.2% of those who were given the statin.
 And overall, the use of the statin increased the chances of still being alive after 5 years, from a 96% chance to a 97% chance.

 An interesting feature of the WOSCOPS study is that around 80% of the people included were current smokers or ex-smokers.
 It is well known that smoking drastically increases the risk for heart disease.
 In fact, the heart disease death rate is 80% higher in heavy smokers than in non-smokers.
 We also know that smoking causes inflammation and this inflammation can take 5 years to return to normal levels after smoking has been stopped.
 Heart disease is an inflammatory condition and statins reduce inflammation.
 Therefore, the slight benefits that were achieved in the WOSCOPS trial back in 1995 could be due to the effect the statin had on inflammation, and it is possible that this had nothing to do with cholesterol at all.